Model-Checking of Linear-Time Properties in Multi-Valued Systems: Linear-time properties in multi-valued systems

 \section{Linear-time properties in multi-valued systems}

-In this section, we shall introduce several notions of linear-time properties in mv-logic, including multi-valued safety property, multi-valued invariant, multi-valued persistence property, dual multi-valued persistence property, and multi-valued liveness property.
-As the started point, let us first give the notion of multi-valued transition system, which is used to model the system under consideration.
+In this section, we shall introduce several notions of linear-time properties in mv-logic, including multi-valued version of safety, invariance, persistence, dual persistence, and liveness.
+As starting point, let us first give the notion of multi-valued transition system, which is used to model the system under consideration.